David-Chemaly/david-chemaly.github.io/_talks/talks.md

 show_meta: false
 ---

 I have delivered numerous talks and presentations at various conferences, universities, and events.
-Below is a list of my presentations:

 ---

 ### Heavy Lifting: Leveraging Machine Learning to Measure the Mass of Supermassive Black Holes

 *CASCA 2023*
 Virtual Symposium
 19 May 2023
 Principal Audience: Professors and graduate students (150 participants)